You'll take your practical driving assessment with an ACT Government Licence Examiner using your own vehicle.

 If you’re aged 25 or older, you’ll be mailed a P2 driver licence.

-Once issued, an ACT Provisional Licence must be held for 3 years before becoming a full licence.
+An ACT Provisional Licence must be held for 3 years before becoming a full licence.

 Read about licence classes and conditions.